alanphys/Form2PDF/readme.txt

 TCheckGroup

 4) Usage
 To use copy form2pdf.pas into your source directory and include Form2PDF in your uses clause.
+You will need to add the path to the fcl-pdf source so the standard font metrics file can be included.
 Any visual control can be passed as a parent eg. TTabSheet or TForm.

 FormToPDF
-initialise FDoc and check if fonts are available
+Initialise FDoc and check if fonts are available.
+Returns 0 if everything OK, error code otherwise.

 FormToPDF(AControl: TControl)
-parse controls and append pages to Fdoc
+Parse controls and append pages to Fdoc.
+Returns number of objects in FDoc, error code otherwise.

 FormToPDF(FileName:string)
-use to save FDoc to PDF and reset FDoc
+Save FDoc to PDF and reset FDoc.
+Returns number of objects in FDoc, error code otherwise.

 FormToPDF(AControl:TControl; FileName:string)
-parse controls and save and close Fdoc
+Parse controls and save and close Fdoc.
+Returns number of objects in FDoc, error code otherwise.

 5) History
 26/6/2020 Initial commit.